Iran fails to explain uranium traces found at several sites -IAEA report | Headlines

 - Iran Islamic Rep

 "After many months, Iran has not provided the necessary explanation for the presence of the nuclear material particles at any of the three locations where the Agency has conducted complementary accesses (inspections)," a report by Grossi to member states seen by Reuters said.
-Grossi had hoped to report progress in the talks before the board meets again next week.
+It will now be up to the three European powers to decide whether to revive their push for a resolution criticising Iran, which could undermine wider negotiations to revive the 2015 Iran nuclear deal at talks currently underway in Vienna.
+Grossi had hoped to report progress before the board meets again next week.

+"The Director General is concerned that the technical discussions between the Agency and Iran have not yielded the expected results," the report said.
+"The lack of progress in clarifying the Agency's questions concerning the correctness and completeness of Iran's safeguards declarations seriously affects the ability of the Agency to provide assurance of the peaceful nature of Iran's nuclear programme," it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)